XLSForm/xlsform.github.io/_sections/home-english.md

 | ===========             |
 | settings                |

+#### Cascading selects

+It's common to have multiple connected select questions where earlier ones filter the options for later ones.
+For example, a form might start out by asking the respondent's state, then their district, and finally their city.
+An alternative would be to directly have the user select their city name from a list of all cities, but the city list would be very long and wouldn't work for city names that are repeated in different districts or states.

+To chain or cascade selects, you will need to create a **choice_filter** column in your survey worksheet.
+The expression in this column will be used to filter down the list of choices for the corresponding select.
+Any choice for which the expression is **true** will be included.
+Check out an example XLSForm [here](/assets/xlsx/cascading_select.xlsx).

 #### Specify other

 {% include alerts/warning.html content="We generally recommend using [relevance](#relevant) to specify your own **other** choice.
 The shortcut described in this section only works for selects without translations or **choice_filter**s.
 It uses English for the \"Specify other\" choice which cannot be customized." %}